marmelab/react-admin/docs/useCanAccess.md

 ## Usage

 `useCanAccess` takes an object `{ action, resource, record }` as argument.
 It returns an object describing the state of the request.
-As calls to the `authProvider` are asynchronous, the hook returns a `isPending` state in addition to the `isAccessible` key.
+As calls to the `authProvider` are asynchronous, the hook returns a `isPending` state in addition to the `canAccess` key.

 ```jsx
 import { useCanAccess, useRecordContext, DeleteButton } from 'react-admin';